 Your learning style

-At a baseline, the program you choose should have a good balance of visual, auditory, and textual content or be learn more heavily towards your own personal preference (i.e. choose a video-based course if you prefer watching lessons over reading long-form essays).
-DesignerUp's Product Design Course for example was created by a trained instructor and designed to maximize how students absorb, retain and retrieve the information they take in and is customized to meet the needs of each student's unique learning experience.
+At a baseline, the program you choose should have a good balance of visual, auditory, and textual content or lean more heavily towards your own personal preference (i.e. choose a video-based course if you prefer watching lessons over reading long-form essays).
+DesignerUp’s Product Design Course was created by a trained teacher and designed to maximize how students absorb, retain and retrieve the information they take in and to satisfy the learning styles of all types of students.

 Understand how much time you want to spend learning each day, each week, and get a realistic idea of what the program will require.
-It's also a good to have an idea of how soon you would like to start applying for jobs.
-If you are applying for positions at large companies they follow hiring cycles.
-DesignerUp's product design course is self-paced so you have control over your time and can move through as slow or as fast as you'd like with the help of your instructor.
+It’s also good to have an idea of how soon you would like to start applying for jobs.
+If you are applying for positions at large companies understand these hiring cycles so that you can be prepared to apply at the right time.
+For maximum control over your time, look for a self-paced program so that you can move through it as slow or as fast as you’d like.

-Cost is a big deciding factor for many students and unfortunately, cost doesn't always equate to quality.
-Large bootcamps with outside funding optimize for scale, not personalization; moving students through a one-size-fits all approach, so keep in mind that you will have to do a lot on your own to supplement creation of your portfolio and outcome of you education.
-Very small product design or UI/UX courses usually have to charge a large amount for their 1:1 time to make it worth it.
+Cost is a big deciding factor for many students and unfortunately, cost doesn’t always equate to quality.
+Large bootcamps with outside funding optimize for scale, not personalization; moving students through a one-size-fits-all approach, so keep in mind that you will have to do a lot on your own to supplement the creation of your portfolio and the outcome of your education.
+Very small product design or UX/UI courses usually have to charge a large amount for their 1:1 time to make it worth it.
 Our mission at DesignerUp is to make high-quality design education more affordable, by running a sustainable business model so that more diverse candidates from all walks of life can start careers in product design.

 Certificate and skills verification